X

 While a SWOT analysis might be rather wide, focusing on a single goal will probably yield greater benefit.
 A SWOT analysis may, for instance, have as its sole goal deciding whether or not to launch a new product.

 A business that has a goal in mind will know exactly what it wants to accomplish at the conclusion of the process.
-In this case, the SWOT analysis ought to assist in deciding whether or not to launch the product.
+In this case, the SWOT analysis ought to help in deciding whether or not to launch the product.

 Step 2: Gather Materials